oaeproject/Hilary/README.md

 node app.js | node_modules/.bin/bunyan
 ```

+The server is now running and you can access the administration UI at http://admin.oae.com/!

-**Tip:** You can install bunyan as a global depency with `npm install -g bunyan` so you can start the app with 'node app | bunyan'.
+**Tip:** If you install bunyan as a global depency with `npm install -g bunyan`, you can start the app instead with 'node app | bunyan'.

 ### Creating your first user tenant